cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 - Kinesis Connector Library
     - Used to connect Kinesis with other services on AWS.
 KCL is required to use this Library
 - Kinesis Data Streams API (but KCL is recommended)
+- KCL uses a unique Amazon DynamoDB table to keep track of the application's state.
+- KCL uses name of Kinesis Data Streams application to create the name of the table, each application name must be unique.

 ## Data Firehouse